+Jill Jones

+Catherine Mahoney

-Andrea Tara Chand Jill Jones Kay Morrison Catherine Mahoney Lynne Anne Guzha Sarah Hill Ann Eveleigh
+Lynne Anne Guzha

+Sarah Hill

+Anne Eveleigh

+Elsie Reed

+Melody Walker

+Susan Boalch

+Saima Javeed

 Under the requirements of the Memorandum and Articles of Association the members of the Management Committee shall comprise of no more than twenty members of the community elected at the annual general meeting and shall meet at least six times each year.
-The company has created structures to ensure that there are agreed roles for all members.
-The members of the board are expected to have managerial and business acumen and have an understanding of the needs of the local community and awareness of local issues.
-In the financial year a skills audit was undertaken to identify skills gaps in the Management Committee and work on a longer-term strategic plan was started.
-It is envisaged that a strategic plan will be prepared in the coming financial year which will refresh Shantona's mission statement, aims, objectives and organisational values.
+The company has created structures to ensure that there are agreed roles for members.
+The members of the board have managerial and business acumen, an understanding of the needs of the local community and awareness of local issues as well as an understanding of the requirements of charity law.